antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 ```

 Now follow along, answering prompts in the installation process.
-Once everything is installed successfully, it will be possible to flash the device with the evaluation app from Kenning Zephyr Runtime.
+Once everything is installed successfully, it will be possible to flash the device using the evaluation app from Kenning Zephyr Runtime.

 :::{note}
-During installation, the script may notify that it was unable to install libncurses5.
+During installation, the script may notify you that it was unable to install libncurses5.

-In such case, answer `Ignore` and proceed with the installation - it is not needed for this demo.
+In such a case, answer `Ignore` and proceed with the installation - it is not needed for this demo.
 :::

 ## Train the sample anomaly detection model (optional)